 Worldwide, government agencies, financial, corporate and industrial entities are investing a considerable amount of resources into improving security systems as a result of ongoing security breaches which accompany acts of terrorism, financial and resource thefts that dangerously expose flaws and weaknesses in today's safety mechanisms.
 Badge or password-based authentication procedures are too easy to hack.
 Biometrics represents a viable and robust alternative but also has potential for drawbacks as well; for example, iris scanning, while very reliable is considered too intrusive; fingerprints are socially accepted, but not applicable to non-consenting individuals and have proven to be fooled.
 Alternatively, facial recognition represents a good compromise between what's socially acceptable and what's reliable, even when operating under controlled conditions.
-We believe that facial recognition has emerged as one of the fastest growing technologies among the biometric technologies accepted worldwide.
-Facial recognition is applicable to both verification and identification.
+Facial recognition has emerged as the fastest growing technology among the biometric technologies accepted worldwide and is estimated to be growing at a CAGR of 31% during the next 3 years.
+(2) Facial recognition is applicable to both verification and identification.
 In addition, it is the only biometric system that can routinely be used in a covert manner for surveillance of uncooperative individuals as a person's face is easily captured at a distance by video technology with or without consent.